 - The child has a mental or physical disability that existed prior to the child’s 19th birthday; or

 - Other exceptional circumstances subject to court approval.

 - If a request for continuation is approved, a new order will be issued with a specified prospective termination date, which must be on or before the child’s 23rd birthday.

 - Orders specifying unallocated child support for multiple children will not end automatically when the oldest child turns 19.
 Child support orders applicable to multiple children with amounts allocated per child will continue in effect minus the amount allocated to the child turning 19.
 In either situation, either parent can file a request for modification based on the change in status of the oldest child.

 - All child support obligations end by operation of law when a child turns 23.
 While other forms of financial obligation may exist after a child reaches age 23, in no event will any such obligation be characterized as child support.

 For additional information from the New Jersey Department of Human Services, see: Important Notice: Passage of Termination of Child Support Law.

 Do you still have questions about child support and the new termination provisions?
-Please contact us for a free consultation with one of our knowledgeable and experienced child support attorneys.
+Please contact us for an initial consultation with one of our knowledgeable and experienced child support attorneys.